gomorpheus/morpheus-docs/library/automation/workflows.rst

 Workflows
 ---------

 Workflows are groups of Tasks, which are described in detail in the preceding section.
 Operational Workflows can be run on-demand against an existing Instance or server from the Actions menu on the Instance or server detail page.
-Additionally, they can be scheduled to run on a recurring basis through Morpheus Jobs (Provisioning > Jobs).
+Additionally, they can be scheduled to run on a recurring basis through Morpheus Jobs (|ProJob|).

 Provisioning Workflows are associated with Instances at provision time (in the Automation tab of the Add Instance wizard) or after provisioning through the Actions menu on the Instance detail page.
 Provisioning Workflows assign Tasks to various stages of the Instance lifecycle, such as Provision, Post Provision, and Teardown.
 When the Instance reaches a given stage, the appropriate Tasks are run.
 Task results and output can be viewed from the History tab of the Instance or server detail page.